-Self-employed persons pay 14% of their assessment base towards health insurance.
+All self-employed persons pay 14% of their assessment base towards health insurance.
 The monthly assessment base is calculated as:

-[(partial tax base from self-employment1 - health insurance contributions)/2.14]/12
+[(partial tax base from self-employment - health insurance contributions)/2.14]/12

 A ceiling of 3 times the average wage registered two years prior (t-2) applies.
+Minimum assessment base is 44.2% of average wage two years prior.